chrishannah/TodoApp/TodoApp/README.md

 ## Features

 You can add, edit, and delete tasks, and also toggle them as being completed.
+The edit and delete functions are availble by swiping a task from right to left.

 **Search**